Dr-Dan/godot-fakeo-db/README.md

-# Godot-EasyDataQueries
+# Godot-Easy Data Queries

-A library that replicates Linq/MongoDB style data access in Godot written in GdScript.
+A library that offers Linq/MongoDB style data operations in Godot written in GdScript.

 ## Usage

 Enumerables offer deferred execution and can be iterated over in a for loop.

+Comparers are used to filter fields.

+There is also the QueryBuilder class that allows for queries to be created without a predefined list.

 At present only dictionaries and lists of objects are compatible but this will change in the future.

-There is also the QueryBuilder class that allows for queries to be created without a predefined list.

 ### Quick Example
 ```
 const List = EnumeratorsDeferred.ListEnumerator
+const OpFac = OperatorFactory

 var data = [
 	Weapon.new("Wooden Sword", "melee", "sword", 2, 1.2),